EURODEO/e-soh-requirements/functional-and-non-functional-requirements/functional-and-non-functional-requirements.md

 ### Consequences and decisions

+## F24 - access to sub-hourly observations delivered in an Open Standard format (e.g., GeoJSON)

+As a data consumer of land surface observations,

+I want near real-time access to sub-hourly observations delivered in an Open Standard format (e.g., GeoJSON, CoverageJSON) following agreed and structured naming convention standards (e.g., CF and ACDD),

+So, I can minimize the development of new applications and reduce the need to learn domain specific formats.

+### Clarifications

+* At the time of gathering requirements, GeoJSON was suggested - the consensus is now moving to CoverageJSON

+### Acceptance criteria

+### Consequences and decisions

 ## F29 - query based on location, time, and parameter

 As a data consumer using API access,